Stochastic dynamics of Arctic sea ice Part I: Additive noise: Results : Additive Noise Cases

 \subsection{Perennial ice-states}

-Deterministic perennial ice-states exist under greenhouse-gas forcing $\Delta F_0$ up to $\sim 20$ when a continuous transition to a seasonally varying state occurs, and beyond $\sim 23$ the seasonal ice vanishes in a saddle node bifurcation to a perennial ice free state \cite[see Fig. 3 of][]{EW09}.
-Thus, as a first example, in Figure~\ref{fig:sample_path} we show stochastic realizations as $\Delta F_0$ grows from $10.0$ to $20.0$.
+Deterministic perennial ice-states exist under greenhouse-gas forcing $\Delta F_0$ up to $\sim 20$ when a continuous transition to a seasonally varying state occurs, whereas beyond $\sim 23$ the seasonal ice vanishes in a saddle node bifurcation to a perennial ice free state \cite[see Fig. 3 of][]{EW09}.
+Thus, as a first example, in Figure~\ref{fig:sample_path} we show stochastic realizations as $\Delta F_0$ grows from $10$ to $18$.
 It is noticeable that even with the same noise-forcing, the spread of the stochastic realizations increases with $\Delta F_0$, with some realizations exhibiting seasonal ice states under forcing in which the deterministic state has perennial ice.

 As described previously \citep{MW:2013}, the stochastic model can be represented in an approximate form near the deterministic solution $E_S(t,\Delta F_0)$ as follows.
-If we let $E(t)=E_S(t)+\eta$, where $\eta$ is the deviation from $E_S(t)$, the evolution of the departure from the deterministic solutions $\eta$ can be written as
+If we let $E(t)=E_S(t)+\eta$, where $\eta$ is the departure from the deterministic solutions and is written as

-where $c(t) \equiv \frac{\partial a(E,t)}{\partial E}|_{E=E_S}$ and $d(t) \equiv \frac{1}{2}\frac{\partial^2 a(E,t)}{\partial E^2}|_{E=E_S}$, and $a(E,t)$ is that from Eq.~ \ref{eqn:sto_model}.
+where $c(t) \equiv \frac{\partial a(E,t)}{\partial E}|_{E=E_S}$ and $d(t) \equiv \frac{1}{2}\frac{\partial^2 a(E,t)}{\partial E^2}|_{E=E_S}$, and $a(E,t)$ is that from Eq. \ref{eqn:sto_model}.
 Here, we introduce the ``ice potential'' $V(\eta,t) \equiv -\frac{1}{2}c(t)\eta^2-\frac{1}{3}d(t)\eta^3$ to rewrite Eq.~\ref{eqn:sto_eq_ch06} as

 The interpretation of both the analytic and numerical solutions is facilitated by examining the structure of the potential $V(\eta,t)$, which reflects the geometry of the deterministic solutions\footnote{Note, because $\eta$ is an energy variable we discuss $V(\eta,t)$ and $V(E,t)$ interchangeably}.